skip to content

 • Slipping Into Christmas (Leon Russell, 1972) [close]

 Leon RussellLeon Russell penned both "Slipping Into Christmas" and its b-side, "Christmas In Chicago," releasing them as a single on his Shelter Records in 1972.
 The holidays find Russell alone and depressed ("Scrooge ain't got nothing on me), and "Slipping Into Christmas" creeps along in an absinthe-induced haze, neatly splitting the difference between uptown jazz and down-home blues.
 Despite it's snail-like tempo and major-bummer message, the a-side reached #4 on the Billboard Christmas chart, but Russell has never included either side of the single on one of his albums, nor has he licensed them for inclusion elsewhere.
-DCC Records did, however, release the songs on a promotional CD single to publicize their 1989 reissue of Russell's Shelter catalog, and, many years hence, Capitol Records finally reissued the single as an MP3 download.
+DCC Records did, however, release the songs on a promotional CD single to publicize their 1989 reissue of Russell's Shelter catalog, and, many years hence, Capitol Records finally reissued the single as a digital single.

 • Snoopy's Christmas (Royal Guardsmen, 1967)